stratopi-org/stratopi/README.md

 *In other words...*

 The goal is to send a weather balloon into the stratosphere and capture the video footage as well as write a bunch of ridiculously over engineered software to record metrics of the ascent and descent.
-If you like computing, Raspberry Pi's, space, flight, and have way too much free time and disposable income this might be just the place for you.
+If you like computing, Raspberry Pi's, space, flight, and have way too much free time and perhaps disposable income this might be just the place for you.

 - Altitude goal is 100,000ft _(30,480m)_.

-*Open sourced and community developed*.
+Open sourced and community developed.
 StratoPi is 100% purely a hobby project with zero financial incentives.
 All parts purchased at retail prices.
 Somewhat new/rookie to Python programming so go easy on me 😁.
 My experience is mostly as the founder of [Elastic Byte](https://elasticbyte.net) and a DevOps Engineer.

 ## Show Me the Videos